 2. Request a Vehicle History Report

-Always ask for a vehicle history report from trusted sources like Carfax or AutoCheck.
-These reports show important details such as:
+Always obtain a vehicle history report from trusted sources like CARFAX and NMVTIS (National Motor Vehicle Title Information System).
+Their reports show important details such as:

 • Previous accidents